-I participated actively in the STATegra consortium, which mapped molecular dynamics during pre-B cell differentiation using multi-omic data integration (STATegra et al, in preparation).
-Along with my colleague Camden Jansen, we developed a novel approach using self-organizing maps (SOM) to link scATAC-seq and scRNA-seq data that overcomes these challenges and can generate draft regulatory networks (Ramirez, Jansen et al).
+I participated actively in the STATegra consortium, which mapped molecular dynamics during pre-B cell differentiation using multi-omic data integration (STATegra et al, Scientific Data 2019).
+My role in STATegra was primarily geared towards data generation and analysis of bulk DNase/ATAC-seq, single-cell RNA-seq, and single-cell ATAC-seq across the pre-B model system.
+Along with my colleague Camden Jansen, we developed a novel approach using self-organizing maps (SOM) to link scATAC-seq and scRNA-seq data that overcomes these challenges and can generate draft regulatory networks (Jansen, Ramirez et al 2019).

 Current Science (Post doctoral ; 2017-ongoing)

 I am currently an NIH funded postdoctoral fellow in the laboratory of Dr. Christophe Benoist and Dr. Diane Mathis at Harvard Medical School.
-Here, I am working on mapping the FoxP3 genome architecture in T regulatory cells, enhancer interactome, developing technologies for interrogating transcription factor regulation and working as an active member of the ImmGen consortium mapping dynamics of the cis-regulatory atlas across the mouse immune system.
+Here, I am working on mapping the FoxP3 genome architecture in regulatory T cells, enhancer interactome, developing technologies for interrogating transcription factor regulation and working as an active member of the ImmGen consortium mapping chromatin dynamics and regulatory logic across the mouse immune system.